Prof. Dr. Katerina Harvati-Papatheodorou

 Her broader research interests include primate and human evolution; evolutionary theory; evolution of primate and human life-history; the relationship of morphological variability to population history and the environment; and Paleolithic archaeology.
 She has conducted fieldwork in Europe and Africa, and recently directed paleoanthropological fieldwork in Greece and Tanzania.

 Her research was named one of the top 10 scientific discoveries of the year 2007 by TIME magazine for demonstrating the African origin of all modern humans (link to the article).
 In 2010 she was elected Fellow of the American Association for the Advancement of Science for her contributions to Paleoanthropology (link to the site).
+She was awarded the prestigious Research Award of the state of Baden-Württemberg in 2014 (basic research).

 Her work has been published in Nature, Science, the Proceedings of the National Academy of Sciences, Evolutionary Anthropology, Journal of Human Evolution, American Journal of Physical Anthropology and other peer-reviewed international journals.